oduortoni/collective-intelligence/week2/README.md

    - Impact on application performance
    - When to use each approach

-2. **Threading Models in Network Applications**
+2. **Threading Models in Network Applications i.e concurrrency**
-   - Multi-threading fundamentals for network programming
+   - Thread pools implemented via goroutines and channels
-   - Thread pools and resource management
+   - Worker Pools in the context of goroutines
-   - Thread synchronization in network contexts
+   - Synchronization between goroutines is handled via channels, sync package, or select statements

 3. **I/O Multiplexing**
-   - Understanding select(), poll(), and epoll()
+   - Understanding select in GO
    - Event-driven programming models
    - Implementing high-performance servers